SamiPerttu/fundsp/README.md

 In stacks, components are written in channel order.
 In `A | B | C`, channels of `A` come first, followed by channels of `B`, then `C`.

+The stack is often used to build filter parameters.
+For example, in `(pass() | constant((440.0, 1.0))) >> lowpass()` the input signal is passed through the stack and two other signals, frequency and Q, are concatenated to form the input to a lowpass filter.

 ## Expressions Are Graphs